 The group resolved to strengthen the Ghana Alcohol Policy Alliance (GhanAPA), submit proposals on the Draft Alcohol Regulations (Legislative Instrument), monitor and report on alcohol industry activities, engage government officials, conduct and compile research for use in advocacy, and raise public awareness.

 Contribution by VALD.
-VALD was among the key stakeholders that developed the National Alcohol Policy of Ghana (launched in March, 2017) and that it is currently involved in the process of developing a Legislative Instrument on
+VALD was among the key stakeholders that developed the National Alcohol Policy of Ghana

 Civil Society Workshop on Alcohol Control and Industry Tactics in Ghana

 Published on NCD Alliance (https://ncdalliance.org)